ksujanagupta/Title_Verify/README.md

 - **Input as Text**: Users can enter a title as text and submit it.
 - **File Upload (Coming Soon)**: A button allows users to attempt file uploads.
 - **Result**: After submitting a text title, you can view the status (accepted/rejected) and the probability score of the given title.
+- **Title Generation(Unique Feature)**: A feature which can be uesd to generate titles based on the context given by user.

 Currently, the system supports text input and provides placeholders for future functionality.